khaledhikmat/yt-extractor/README.md

 - ~~OpenAI does not aupport async calling where results are rendered via webhook.~~
 - Not sure how to mitigate the job running risk
 - Consider using webhook for CloudConvert PROD and polling for DEV.
 - Automation risk where if insert/update fails to external databases.
-We may insert another time.
+We may insert another one.
+- Extraction does not easily work in Docker because the Youtube bot kicks in and prevent the extraction to run.
+See below.
+- Add a new atomation job that can sequence several jobs together.

 ## Automations